Direct Vision Standard and HGV Safety Permit

 From October 2024, HGVs rated below three stars will need to feature the Progressive Safe System.

-Changes to LEZ standards from 26 October 2020
+Changes to LEZ emissions standards from 2021

 Contact HGV Safety Permit

 If you have any questions about your application or existing permit, you can make an enquiry.

 You'll be able to upload documents to support your enquiry.